faustc908/API-Capstone/README.md

 Summary:
 An application designed to display recipes based on an ingredient search parameter.
 Gives results of a variety of recipes, the ingredients, and the publisher of the recipe utilizing the forkify API.
-Also shows markets in the area of the viewer where they can buy ingredients with Google Maps.

 Screenshots:
 Landing Page: